sciZer0/7/v/README.md

 <h1>8 &nbsp Decreasing Circulating Supply</h1>

-From the start, all Gas fees, received on each block, are burned, resulting in a decrease of  the Vote token's Circulating Supply.
+From day one, all Gas fees, received on each block, are burned, resulting in a decrease of  the Vote token's Circulating Supply.

+*Decreasing Circulating Supply is the impossible thing for each of the existing blockchain.*

+*This is better than even there were the everyday halving in the Bitcoin Blockchain — since this is Decreasing Circulating Supply, not Increasing Circulating Supply.*

-At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.
+*At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.*

 <p>&nbsp</p>